MR

 • Coverage amount: Insurance companies always do more underwriting when you ask for a higher death benefit.
 Underwriters might use your financial details to ensure you are not requesting more coverage than you need.

 • Existing coverage: Suppose you already have an existing life insurance policy.
-In that case, the underwriter will have to ensure that you are not applying for more than enough insurance.
+In that case, the underwriter must ensure you are not applying for more than enough insurance.

 • Citizenship status: Some underwriters and insurance companies only offer policies to specific provinces.
 You won’t qualify for their products if you are not within their jurisdiction.